 - If two grades of "D" or below are earned in clinical courses the student will be dismissed from the Program.
 Program applicants who have received two nursing course grades of "D, F, or W" during two or more terms in a collegiate-level nursing program are ineligible for admission or enrollment unless Academic Fresh Start status has been granted by JSCC.

 - Students must be age 18 or older prior to beginning nursing courses and will be required to provide evidence through a health verification form which documents information that they are in good health, have received specified immunizations, and are free and immune from specified communicable diseases.

-- Students will be required to comply with other program-specific enrollment, continuation and progression requirements, including satisfactory completion of BIOL 2010, other specific clinical trainings, drug screening and criminal background checks, and obtaining textbooks, immunizations and supplies for clinical training prior to enrolling in nursing courses.
+- Students will be required to comply with other program-specific enrollment, continuation and progression requirements, including satisfactory completion of pre-enrollment coursework, other specific clinical trainings, drug screening and criminal background checks, and obtaining textbooks, immunizations and supplies for clinical training prior to enrolling in nursing courses.
 Students must attain specific academic and performance standards to progress in the Program and achieve a satisfactory score on a comprehensive exam to complete the Program.
 Details of these standards and requirements are available from the Nursing Office and are published in the Nursing Student Handbook, on reserve in the College library.

 Enrollment and Retention Criteria

 Students admitted to the program must comply with specific enrollment, retention and progression requirements to continue in the program.
 Enrollment and retention criteria are published in the Nursing Program Student Handbook, which is on reserve in the college library, and is provided to each admitted student.
 Enrollment and retention criteria include, but are not limited to:

 - a minimum age of 18, documentation of health, TB screenings, and completion of MMR, Varicella, TDAP, and Hepatitis B immunization series and/or titers

 - full disclosure of college enrollment at other institutions and submission of official transcripts

-- satisfactory drug/alcohol screen, criminal background check, documentation of health and immunization against specified diseases
+- satisfactory drug/alcohol screen, criminal background check, and other placement requirements of clinical agencies

 - certification in Healthcare Provider, Basic Life Support from the American Heart Association